 As you know the safety implications of MOX fuel use are severe.
 This is made worse by significant problems with the quality control and production standards that exist at the Melox plant.

 The thermal stability problem that exists with Melox produced MOX fuel is but one of multiple concerns we have with plans to operate Japanese reactors with AREVA supplied fuel.
 The fact that five years after delivery of MOX fuel to Takahama, AREVA has made no effort to provide details on their production and quality control standards is unacceptable to the people of Japan.
-Already subjected to the consequences of the Fukushima Daiichi accident, the people of Japan are now confronted with the risks of restart of the Genkai 3 reactor and risks due to restart of the Ikata 3 reactor, and the possible resumption of operations of the Takahama reactor units 3 and 4, to be operated with 24 assemblies and 4 assemblies of AREVA MOX fuel, all containing AREVA supplied MOX fuel.1,088kg and 184kg of plutonium respectively .
+Already subjected to the consequences of the Fukushima Daiichi accident, the people of Japan are now confronted with the risks of the restart of the Takahama reactor units 3 and 4, to be operated with 24 assemblies and 4 assemblies of AREVA MOX fuel, containing 1,088kg and 184kg of plutonium respectively.

-It is all the more critical that AREVA release the quality control data for the Takahama MOX fuel both in storage and planned for use in Takahama, and likewise MOX fuel at Ikata 3 and Genkai 3; further we urge to provide all quality control data for the 16 MOX fuel assemblies under production in France, containing around 736kg of plutonium and scheduled for transport to Takahama unit 4 in early 2017.
-In 2010 the French nuclear safety regulator, ASN, confirmed to Greenpeace France in relation to the fuel then being shipped to Japan for use in Takahama unit 3, that, “The ASN is not involved in the quality control of production destined for Japanese utilities.”
+It is all the more critical that AREVA release the quality control data for the Takahama MOX fuel, as in 2010 the French nuclear safety regulator, ASN, confirmed to Greenpeace France in relation to the fuel then being shipped to Japan for use in Takahama unit 3, that, “The ASN is not involved in the quality control of production destined for Japanese utilities.”
 With neither French or Japanese regulators overseeing MOX fuel standards and quality control there clearly are additional major failures and risks from Kansai Electric’s plans to use AREVA MOX fuel.
-Without a commitment to transparency on this issue, assurances that the plutonium MOX fuel is safe to use are meaningless.
+Without a commitment to transparency on this issue, assurances that the fuel is safe to use are meaningless.

 We understand that AREVA have multiple threats and challenges to their future business prospects.
 Securing additional MOX business with Japanese utilities, including new MOX fuel manufacture, must rank high in your priorities given the 16,000kg of plutonium belonging to Japan currently stored in France.
-This will require the transport of many hundreds of tons of MOX fuel from France, including that scheduled for 2016.
-But we would contend that a failure to put safety first and above commercial interests is in no one’s interests, including those of AREVA.
-Given the on-going crisis within the French nuclear industry, including the central role played by your company in the production of substandard major steel components for multiple reactors in France, the lack of even the courtesy to respond to our requests for basic quality control information further undermines your company’s already poor reputation.
+This will require the transport of many hundreds tons of MOX fuel from France, including that scheduled for 2016.
+But we would contend that a failure to put safety first and above commercial interests is in no ones interests, including those of AREVA.

-Conducting a plutonium experiment on the people of Fukui, and Kansai region as well as in Ehime and Saga prefectures and the wider islands of Shikoku and Kyushu, as well as wider Japan, is never acceptable.
-As we approach the anniversary of the Fukushima Daiichi accident, it is even more reprehensible that AREVA has so far refused to fully disclose all relevant data on its MOX production problems at Melox.
-We are calling on you to release immediately the actual quality control data for the 30 MOX fuel plutonium MOX assemblies at the Takahama, Ikata, and Genkai reactors, and the 16 MOX fuel assemblies under production for Kansai Electric at Melox.
+Conducting a nuclear test on the people of Fukui, Kansai region and wider Japan, is never acceptable.
+As we approach the anniversary of the Fukushima Daiichi accident it is even more reprehensible that AREVA has so far refused to fully disclose all relevant data on its MOX production problems at Melox.
+We are calling on you to release immediately the actual quality control data for the 30 MOX fuel assemblies about to irradiated in the Takahama reactors.

 Senior Nuclear Specialist,